SINTEF/dlite/examples/dehydrogenation/README.md

 Two examples are provided:

-1. The mappings are hard coded into the run script, which can be run directly with python.
+* Example 1.
+The mappings are hard coded into the run script, which can be run directly with python.
 Note that the data are obtained from same [collection of molecules](#1-simple-workflow/atomscaledata.json) as in the two previous cases.